ishigupta1201/subscription-analysis/README.md

 # Subscription Analytics Platform

 A modern, AI-powered analytics tool for subscription and payment data.
-Use natural language to get insights, graphs, and reports from your subscription business—either from the command line or via Claude Desktop (MCP protocol).
+Use natural language to get insights, graphs, and reports from your subscription business—either from the command line or via any MCP-compatible client.

 ---